CharlatanCad/CharChars-Vanilla-Experience/README.md

 -------------------------------------------------------------------------

 -------------------------------------------------------------------------
 Be sure the Minecraft Launcher is closed before the install or re-opening it.
-The "release fabric-loader-0.16.5-1.21" will show  up in the installations when you click the new installation button then select from the drop down window.
+The "release fabric-loader-0.16.5-1.21" will show  up in the installations on the launcher when you click the new installation button then select "release fabric-loader-0.16.5-1.21" from the drop down window.
 Run it and may have to set up some settings, but you're done.
 -------------------------------------------------------------------------
 After checking if this pack works first, you can drop your other mods back in your mod folder.
 Load a game and test it first.
 Then add your mods~